systemd/casync/doc/casync.rst

---cache-auto, -c                Pick encoder cache directory automatically --rate-limit-bps=<LIMIT>        Maximum bandwidth in bytes/s for remote communication --max-active-chunks=<MAX>       Maximum number of simultaneously active chunks for remote communication --exclude-nodump=no             Don't exclude files with chattr(1)'s +d **nodump** flag when creating archive --exclude-submounts=yes         Exclude submounts when creating archive --exclude-file=no               Don't respect .caexclude files in the file tree
+--cache-auto, -c                Pick encoder cache directory automatically --rate-limit-bps=<LIMIT>        Maximum bandwidth in bytes/s for remote communication --max-active-chunks=<MAX>       Maximum number of simultaneously active chunks for remote communication --max-host-connections=<MAX>    Maximum number of connections to a single host for remote communication --exclude-nodump=no             Don't exclude files with chattr(1)'s +d **nodump** flag when creating archive --exclude-submounts=yes         Exclude submounts when creating archive --exclude-file=no               Don't respect .caexclude files in the file tree